Rohan699650/ExpenseTracker/README.md

 cd backend
 npm install
 Frontend
-No dependency installation required since it's built with HTML, CSS, and JavaScript.
+No dependencies required.
+The frontend is built with HTML, CSS, and JavaScript.

 Step 3: Set Environment Variables
 Backend
-Create a .env file in the backend directory:
+Create a .env file in the backend directory with the following content:

 plaintext
 Copy code